sterling-tenn/poketwo-autocatcher/README.md

 ---

+**For a version of this autocatcher that works with repl.it, please see the replit branch [here](https://github.com/devraza/catchtwo/tree/replit)**

 ### Features
 The bot has the following features:
 - ⚙️ Easy Setup (simply run a script and enter the correct information, no 'coding' needed)